Center for Children’s Advocacy is the largest children’s legal rights organization in New England.

 Teens may be dealing with abusive parents, homelessness, special education needs, or immigration issues.
 They may need financial assistance so they can finish high school, or be living in a shelter without transportation to school.
-We work with teens who are involved with other community agencies and with youth who live in shelters throughout the state.
-Our Mobile Office stops throughout the community to reach youth who need help to resolve legal issues.
+Our attorneys work with teens who need legal support and advocacy to stay in school and be safe and secure.
+Our Mobile Office travels the community to reach youth who need help to resolve legal issues.